dashpay/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

 ## Data Proofs and Metadata

-Since Dash Platform 0.20.0, Platform gRPC endpoints can provide [proofs](https://github.com/dashpay/platform/blob/master/packages/dapi-grpc/protos/platform/v0/platform.proto#L17-L22) so the data returned for a request can be verified as being valid.
+Platform gRPC endpoints can provide [proofs](https://github.com/dashpay/platform/blob/master/packages/dapi-grpc/protos/platform/v0/platform.proto#L17-L22) so the data returned for a request can be verified as being valid.
 Full support is not yet available in the JavaScript client, but can be used via the low level [dapi-grpc library](https://github.com/dashevo/platform/tree/master/packages/dapi-grpc).

-Some [additional metadata](https://github.com/dashevo/platform/blob/master/packages/dapi-grpc/protos/platform/v0/platform.proto#L38-L44) is also provided with responses:
+Some [additional metadata](https://github.com/dashevo/platform/blob/master/packages/dapi-grpc/protos/platform/v0/platform.proto#L48-L55) is also provided with responses:

 | Metadata field          | Description                                           |
 | :---------------------- | :---------------------------------------------------- |